BitcoinDesign/Guide/guide/how-it-works/liquidity.md

 The channel reserve amount is dynamic and unique to each channel participant.
 As defined in [BOLT 2](https://github.com/lightning/bolts/blob/master/02-peer-protocol.md), the channel reserve amount dynamically trends towards 1% of the users local channel capacity.
 The channel reserve can not be lower than the current 354 sats minimum ([dust limit](https://github.com/lightning/bolts/blob/master/03-transactions.md#dust-limits)).

-So if a user has 100,000 sats of local capacity, their channel reserve will be 1000 sats (1% of 100,000).
+So if a user has 100,000 sats of local capacity, their channel reserve will be 1,000 sats (1% of 100,000).
 The user can only spend 99,000 sats of the local capacity.
-The channel counter party also has their own channel reserve which aims for a 1% reserve.
+The channel counterparty also has their own channel reserve which aims for a 1% reserve.
 This means the total channels capacity will have around 2% put aside and unspendable as a reserve.

-As users send and receive funds the channel reserve will dynamically adjust so its always close to 1%.
-If a users spends 10,000 sats of their 100,000 sats local capacity, their new channel reserve will dynamically adjust from 1000 sats (1% of 100,000 sats) to 900 sats (1% of 90,000).
-This adjust upwards if the user receives funds.
+As users send and receive funds, the channel reserve will dynamically adjust so that it's always close to 1%.
+If a user spends 10,000 sats of their 100,000 sats local capacity, their new channel reserve will dynamically adjust from 1,000 sats (1% of 100,000 sats) to 900 sats (1% of 90,000).
+This amount adjusts upwards if the user receives funds.

 ### How does this affect users?